Eurovegas

-Eurovegas was a gambling resort project proposed in September 2012, to be completed in 2025 or 2026 in Alcorcón, Spain.
-The project was cancelled after disagreements between the entrepreneur, Sheldon Adelson, and the local governments.
+Eurovegas was a gambling resort megaproject proposed in September 2012, to be completed in 2025 or 2026 in Alcorcón, Spain.
+The project was cancelled in 2013 after disagreements between the entrepreneur, Sheldon Adelson, and the local governments.

 In September 2012 Sheldon Adelson proposed a major investment in Europe after he and his team had been in discussions with government officials in Madrid and Barcelona.